 The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

-The Group is a signatory to the Australian Council for International Development (ACFID) Code of Conduct and the Group has presented its Consolidated Statement of Comprehensive Income in accordance with the Code of Conduct Implementation Guidance.
+The Group is a signatory to the ACFID Code of Conduct and the Group has presented its Consolidated Statement of profit and loss and other comprehensive income in accordance with the Code of Conduct Implementation Guidance.

 (a) Revenue recognition